memohai/.github/profile/README.md

-### 👋 Welcome to Memoh!
+### 👋 Welcome to Felinic!

-**Memoh** (/ˈmemoʊ/) is a multi-member, structured long-memory, containerized AI agent system.
-Create your own AI bots, chat with them via Telegram, Lark (Feishu), or Web.
-Each bot runs in an isolated container with its own memory system — able to edit files, run commands, and access the network.
+We are a team concentrate on building and creating with heart and Neko.
+Welcome to try our works out!

 ### ✨ Projects we are working on